-Marijuana growing can be one of the greatest pleasures in the world.
-Starting with a single seed or a clone, and nurturing it through to the flowering stage provides joy to the soul.
-It only makes sense that your grow is priceless, and you want to do anything possible to make them grow big and thrive.
-With so many products on the market for this purpose, MiracleGro is no exception.
+Marijuana growing can be so fun!
+Starting with a single seed or a clone, and taking care of it through to the flowering stage provides joy to the soul.
+It only makes sense that your grow is done well and you want to do anything possible to make them grow big and thrive.
+With so many products on the market for this purpose, MiracleGro for growing weed is no exception.

-Many growers are tempted to use MiracleGro for a boost to growing ops.
+Many growers are tempted to use MiracleGro for marijuana for a boost to growing ops.
 With a name like that, how could it not work, right?
-Some advice would heed you to hold your horses.
 MiracleGro might sound like the ideal cannabis growing product, but it’s not all it’s made out to be.
-Our intention here is not to simply assume or deny the wonder of MiracleGro, but to provide concrete information that’s related to cannabis growing.
+Our intention here is not to simply assume or deny the wonder of MiracleGro, but to provide concrete information that's related to cannabis growing.

 What is MiracleGro, Really?

-As one of the better-known fertilizers in the world, MiracleGro was first developed in the late 1940s.
-From there, it has become a household staple in the fertilizer market, loved by horticulturalists around the world.
-By boosting the growth rate of plants, it boosts the production of new cell structures – generally speaking.
+As one of the better-known fertilizers in the world, MiracleGro was first produced in the late 1940s.
+From there, it has become a household known product in the fertilizer market, loved by plant growers worldwide.
+By boosting the growth rate of plants, it boosts the formation of new cell structure according to Miracle Grow.

 The MiracleGro Cannabis Argument

-A lot of first-time growers use MiracleGro for marijuana, unknowing of the harsh truth that it’s really not ideal for this purpose.
-The question, ‘is MiracleGro good for marijuana growing’ becomes easier to answer once we begin to investigate what seems to be the main issue with MiracleGro: It provides only one formula of nutrients used throughout a plant’s entire life cycle.
+Many first-time weed growers use MiracleGro for marijuana, unknowing of the harsh truth that it’s really not ideal for this purpose.
+The question, ‘is MiracleGro good for marijuana growing’ becomes easier to answer once we begin to investigate what seems to be the main issue with MiracleGro: It gives the plants only one formula of nutrients throughout a plant’s entire life cycle.

 Cannabis plants go through several different stages, and hence need a different combination of nutrients to ensure thriving growth.
 While the one-size-fits-all approach may initially help the plant, the nutrients therein are not adequate to sustain a cannabis plant through its whole life cycle.
 Another important factor is that MiracleGro has an extended-release of nutrients, meaning the nutrients may be stored for months and only released later.
 The result of this?
 Burning and loss of harvest.